only search Harmonie II |

 The countryside became even more pleasant as we continued on our way.
 I was intrigued by a number of trees which were covered in large white blossom reminiscent of white wisteria.
 If any reader knows what they are called, please let me know?
 (Thanks to Lynne Edwards who thinks these trees are Robinia pseudo-acacia) We finally turned off the big canal onto the river Escaut.
 This eventually becomes the Schelde and flows into the North Sea at Antwerp.

 Bassin Rond is a huge basin at the junction and there we moored for the night.
 Across the other side of the basin were a couple of narrow boats and through the binoculars I saw that one was called Rosie.
-I cycled round to introduce myself to Bill Davies from whom I had gleaned much information from his excellent web site during my search for a barge.
+I cycled round to introduce myself to Bill Davies from whom I had gleaned much information from his excellent web site (now extinct) during my search for a barge.
 Over a few beers we learned he was heading for the Somme for the anniversary of the battle on 1st July as were we.
 Bills Fanny explored Harmonie with interest.
 Perhaps the bitch smelt the previous owners Pookie!
-If you are confused dear reader, look at his web site.

 Once on the river Escaut the scenery changed from a series of wide straight canals to a gently meandering river winding through pleasant farmland.
 At the first bridge a crash tinkle tinkle scraping sound from the wheelhouse roof reminded me that I had not lowered our satellite dish for 3.5 metre air draught.
 No serious damage but life wouldn't be the same without a daily incident!
 At the first lock we waited for some time until the lock keeper arrived and presented us with a remote zapper to operate the locks.
 Just before the lock, you point the zapper in its direction and a flashing orange light tells you the signal has been received.
 The lock is then emptied, we were going upstream, and the lock gates open when a green light signifies you may enter.
 Once inside the lock and secured you lift a rod to activate the locking procedure, the lock gates close, the sluices open, the lock fills and the upper gates open to let you out.
 Six locks later we arrived at Cambrai and found a nice mooring at the harbour entrance under a weeping willow tree.
 The sun continued to shine and the sunsets were something special.